BaCognize® (Standardized Bacopa monnieri — Verdure Sciences)

 4/5 Evidence Score

 BaCognize® is a branded standardized hydroalcoholic extract of Bacopa monnieri (whole herb) from Verdure Sciences.
-Standardized to bacosides — the principal active triterpenoid saponins.
+Standardized to bacosides, the principal active triterpenoid saponins.
 The clinical dose is 300 mg/day (typically 150 mg twice daily).
 Used in multiple published trials examining cognition, memory, and stress.
 Bacopa monnieri (Brahmi) has been used in Ayurvedic medicine for memory and cognition for over 2,000 years.
 Honest framing: the small-trial evidence is moderately positive for memory and learning in both healthy adults and older populations, but effects are typically subtle, slow-developing (8-12 weeks for full effect), and the studies are mostly small (n=30-80).
-The Kumar 2016 trial in medical students (n=60, 6 weeks) is the most-cited BaCognize-specific evidence; Calabrese 2008 (12 weeks in older adults) used a different bacopa extract but supports the class effect.
 Compares directly to Bacopin® (Sabinsa's competing brand).

-Active Compound Standardized hydroalcoholic extract of Bacopa monnieri (whole herb).
-Bacosides (triterpenoid saponins including bacoside A) are the principal actives responsible for cognitive and anxiolytic effects.
+Active Compound Standardized hydroalcoholic extract of Bacopa monnieri (whole herb); bacosides (triterpenoid saponins including bacoside A) are the principal actives.

 Benefits

-Kumar et al. 2016 — 60 medical students randomized to BaCognize 150 mg twice daily or placebo for 6 weeks.
-The active group showed significant improvements in cognitive performance vs placebo on the d2 attention test, memory tests, and several other cognitive measures.
-Small trial with limitations but is the most-cited BaCognize-specific cognitive study.
+In medical students randomized to BaCognize 150 mg twice daily or placebo for 6 weeks, the active group showed significant improvements in cognitive performance vs placebo on the d2 attention test, memory tests, and several other cognitive measures.
+A small trial with limitations, but the most-cited BaCognize-specific cognitive study.

 Stress and sleep quality (recent trial)

-A 2021 randomized double-blind placebo-controlled trial of 320 mg BaCognize in adults with self-reported poor sleep showed improvements in self-reported stress, fatigue, sleep quality, and quality of life.
-Trial used self-report instruments rather than objective sleep measures, but supports a stress/sleep application alongside the cognitive use case.
+A randomized double-blind placebo-controlled trial of 320 mg BaCognize in adults with self-reported poor sleep showed improvements in self-reported stress, fatigue, sleep quality, and quality of life.
+The trial used self-report instruments rather than objective sleep measures, but supports a stress/sleep application alongside the cognitive use case.

 Memory acquisition and recall (class effect)

 Multiple Bacopa monnieri trials using different standardized extracts (including BaCognize and the CDRI 08 extract) show improvements in verbal learning, delayed word recall, and information processing speed.
-The Stough et al. trials are the most-cited foundational evidence; effects typically appear after 8-12 weeks of daily use rather than acutely.
+Effects typically appear after 8-12 weeks of daily use rather than acutely.

 Anxiolytic effects